lokeshjain2008/lokeshjain2008.github.io/_posts/2015-04-16-ruby-ROR-and-websites-collection.md

 -	[terminal](https://www.terminal.com/)
 -	[koding](https://koding.com/)
 - [intercityup](https://intercityup.com/) Rails hosting.
+- [cloud66](http://www.cloud66.com/) Script free Ops for Developers(Hosting and Server)
+- [lenode](https://www.linode.com/) Cloud Hosting for You.
+High performance SSD Linux servers for all of your infrastructure needs.
 -	[gitter](https://gitter.im) Chat, for GitHub.
 -	[ElasticBox](https://elasticbox.com/)
 -	[ChefIO](https://www.chef.io/) See video how it works.
 That is enough for convince me to use it.